mercadopago/devsite-docs/guides/additional-content/security/oauth/creation.en.md

 The **PKCE** (Proof Key for Code Exchange) is a security protocol used with OAuth to protect against malicious code attacks during the exchange of authorization codes for an Access Token.
 It adds an extra layer of security by generating a verifier that is transformed into a challenge to ensure that even if the authorization code is intercepted, it is not useful without the original verifier.

-In Mercado Pago, you can **enable PKCE verification** from the [Application details](/developers/en/docs/your-integrations/application-details) screen.
-This allows you to send an additional secret code to be used during the authorization process.

-> WARNING
->
-> Important
->
+Follow the steps below to enable and configure the use of the authorization code flow with PKCE.

-> With the PKCE field enabled, Mercado Pago will start requiring the `code_challenge` and `code_method` fields as mandatory in OAuth requests.
+1. First, on the [Application details](/developers/en/docs/your-integrations/application-details) screen, click **Edit** and **enable the use of the authorization code flow with PKCE**.
+With the field enabled, Mercado Pago will require the `code_challenge` and `code_method` fields in OAuth requests.

-Follow the steps below to generate the mandatory fields and configure PKCE verification.

-1. The fields can be generated in various ways, either through custom development or using SDKs.
+2. The fields can be generated in various ways, either through custom development or using SDKs.
 Follow the necessary steps described in [this official documentation](https://datatracker.ietf.org/doc/html/rfc7636#section-4) to generate the required fields.
-2. After generating and encrypting the fields, it will be necessary to send the respective codes to Mercado Pago.
+3. After generating and encrypting the fields, it will be necessary to send the respective codes to Mercado Pago.
 To do this, send them via `query_params` using the authentication URL below.

 ```URL
 https://auth.mercadopago.com/authorization?response_type=code&client_id=$APP_ID`redirect_uri=$YOUR_URL&code_challenge=$CODE_CHALLENGE&code_challenge_method=$CODE_METHOD